Rihanna Is Officially The World's Richest Female Musician

 Advertisement

-Just last month, Rihanna announced Fenty, her new fashion house with LVMH, which includes a range of ready-to-wear, accessories, sunglasses, and jewelry.
+Just last month, Rihanna announced Fenty, her new fashion house with LVMH, which includes a range of ready-to-wear, accessories, sunglasses, and jewellery.
 This line will also embody the inclusive ethos of Fenty Beauty and Savage x Fenty, with a size range of up to 14.
-But this isn't Rihanna's first foray into fashion — before launching her own lines, she partnered with Puma for a rumored $1 million deal, as well as designed collections for Manolo Blahnik.
+But this isn't Rihanna's first foray into fashion — before launching her own lines, she partnered with Puma, as well as designed collections for Manolo Blahnik.

 Advertisement